datamove/style_transfer_reproduce/README.md

 Unfortunately no image with stars was generated.

-Genrated pictures along with there hyperparameters are shown below.
+Generated pictures along with there hyperparameters are shown below.

 <img src="experiment_39_trials.png" alt="39 trials" align='middle'/>